 As of April 7th, 2022, some people have been asking whether the standard model of physics may be broken. https://www.scientificamerican.com/article/is-the-standard-model-of-physics-now-broken/

-I have two peer-review papers that look at the universe in a new way.
-They suggest that the background against which we make our calculations should not be a vacuum but, rather, the speed of light.
+I have three peer-review papers that look at the universe in a new way.
+They suggest that the background against which we make our calculations should not be a vacuum.
+We should treat the universe as holographic, i.e., as emerging from light.

 DOI: http://dx.doi.org/10.23756/sp.v11i1.1138

-I don’t have the answers.
-But, at least, after many years of sub-optimum health, it feels as if I am finally beginning to ask the right questions.
+I don’t have the answers and I’m not trying to provide answers.
+But, after many years of sub-optimal health, it finally feels as if I am beginning to ask the right questions.

 Mr. Burdulis—Jerome Burdulis, biology teacher extraordinaire—across the chasm of time, I thank you.